GreimuL/Android-Studio-Study/README.md

 #3.
 Data Binding Study
 --------------------------------------
 Implement data binding in 2 ways.
-When you enter the string in TextEditor, then TextField change in real time.
-Buttons don't have any functions.
+If you enter a string in 'TextEditor', 'TextField' is updated  in real time Buttons don't have any functions.